wpendl99/.github/profile/webFrameworks/react/hooks/hooks.md

 ReactDOM.render(<UseEffectHookDemo />, document.getElementById('root'));
 ```

+If you specify and empty array `[]` as the hook dependency then it is only called when the component is first rendered.

 Note that hooks can only be used in function style components and must be called at the top scope of the function.
 That means a hook cannot be called inside of a loop or conditional.
 This restriction ensures that hooks are always called in the same order when a component is rendered.